Government Support and Funding

 - Ontario’s Action Plan: Responding to COVID‑19

-- Ontario Dedicated COVID-19 Website and Reopening Ontario after COVID-19
+- Ontario Dedicated COVID-19 Website and Ontario COVID-19 public health measures and advice

 - Find out eligibility criteria and online application for funding: covers PPE grant, property tax rebates, energy costs rebates, and small business support grant